microcks/microcks.io/content/documentation/guides/troubleshoot/_index.md

 #### Changing the log level

-The default log level in Microcks is set to `INFO` which allow to track basic activity.
+The default log level in Microcks is set to `INFO`, which allows tracking basic activity.
 To get more details on internal mechanics and behaviours, you may want to change the level to `DEBUG`.
 As explained in [Application Configuration reference](/documentation/references/configuration/application-config/), the logging configuration is set in a `logback.xml` file for the main webapp component and in `application.properties` for the Async Minion component.

 Changing the log level depends on the way you installed Microcks.
 <details>
   <summary><strong>Helm Chart</strong></summary>

 When using the [Helm Chart](/documentation/references/configuration/helm-chart-config/) to deploy Microcks, there's a `microcks.logLevel`spec property you can set to `DEBUG`.
 Change it into your `values.yaml` file or as a command line argument using `--set microcks.logLevel=DEBUG` when redeploying the chart.
-This property changes both values for main webapp and Async Miniong components.
+This property changes both values for the main webapp and Async Miniong components.
 </details>

 <details>